tytydraco/yessleep/out/I_manage_a_house_where_every_tenant_disappears_after_1_month.md

 A woman’s laugh, echoing from the darkness of the forest.
 It started low and distant, but quickly grew louder, hysterical.

 Then more laughter followed, all of them female, all coming closer, aimed at me.
-It was like a whole crowd was hiding in that forest.
+It was like a whole crowd was hiding in those woods.

 The sound grew louder and louder, until my instincts took over.
 I bolted to my car, started it up, and sped down the road.